Michigan State vs. Baylor College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Michigan State Performance Insights

-- The Spartans average 72.3 points per game (244th in college basketball) while giving up 64.8 per outing (47th in college basketball).
-They have a +68 scoring differential overall and outscore opponents by 7.5 points per game.
+- The Spartans' +68 scoring differential (outscoring opponents by 7.5 points per game) is a result of scoring 72.3 points per game (244th in college basketball) while giving up 64.8 per contest (47th in college basketball).

 - The 36.8 rebounds per game Michigan State averages rank 183rd in the country.
-Its opponents collect 36.2 per outing.
+Its opponents record 36.2 per outing.

-- Michigan State knocks down 1.8 fewer threes per contest than the opposition, 5.4 (329th in college basketball) compared to its opponents' 7.2.

 - The Spartans' 93.5 points per 100 possessions on offense rank 214th in college basketball, and the 83.7 points they allow per 100 possessions rank 52nd in college basketball.

-- Michigan State has had fewer turnovers than its opponents this season, committing 10.3 per game (63rd in college basketball play) while forcing 12.7 (131st in college basketball).
+- Michigan State has committed 10.3 turnovers per game (63rd in college basketball play), 2.4 fewer than the 12.7 it forces on average (131st in college basketball).

 Baylor Performance Insights

-- The Bears outscore opponents by 23.5 points per game (posting 91.1 points per game, fourth in college basketball, and conceding 67.6 per outing, 108th in college basketball) and have a +212 scoring differential.
+- The Bears' +212 scoring differential (outscoring opponents by 23.5 points per game) is a result of putting up 91.1 points per game (fourth in college basketball) while giving up 67.6 per outing (108th in college basketball).

-- Baylor is 53rd in the nation at 40 rebounds per game.
-That's 10.7 more than the 29.3 its opponents average.
+- Baylor averages 40.0 rebounds per game (53rd in college basketball) while conceding 29.3 per outing to opponents.
+It outrebounds opponents by 10.7 boards per game.

-- Baylor makes 9.1 three-pointers per game (62nd in college basketball), 3.1 more than its opponents.
+- Baylor makes 9.1 three-pointers per game (62nd in college basketball) at a 43.2% rate (second-best in college basketball), compared to the 6.0 per game its opponents make, at a 28.7% rate.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.